August 6, 2020 – mainstd

 Links to Other Sites

-AEOP provides links or references to other Army web sites whose content we have found may provide relevant additional information or resources.
+AEOP provides links or references to other Department of Defense (DoD) web sites whose content we have found may provide relevant additional information or resources.
 While we initially visit these sites, please note that we do not monitor or control the content that appears on these sites and such content may be constantly changing.
 We recommend that children check with their parents before accessing any new sites, and we encourage all end users of www.usaeop.com to read the privacy policies of all linked sites before navigating through them.
 Users are solely responsible for their interactions with such web sites.

 After participation in AEOP programs, AEOP requests information from users of this website via electronic survey.
 Participation in these surveys is completely voluntary and the user therefore has a choice whether to disclose this information.
 Survey information will be used for purposes of improving the use and satisfaction of AEOP programs.
-Distribution of surveys are approved through the Human Use Protocol “US Army Laboratories as Professional Environments to Train Apprentice Scientists, Engineers and Technicians through Research Internships, Mentoring and Inquiry-Based Laboratory Experiments of Increasing Complexity”.
+Distribution of surveys are approved through the Human Use Protocol “US U.S. Army Laboratories as Professional Environments to Train Apprentice Scientists, Engineers and Technicians through Research Internships, Mentoring and Inquiry-Based Laboratory Experiments of Increasing Complexity”.

 Notification of Changes